elasticio/elasticio.github.io/content/_components/flow-linking/index.md

 > **Note:** There are no limits on the number of flows that trigger the same flow with the Receive trigger.

+#### Configuration Fields

+* **Lookup by id** - (optional, boolean): If checked, the component will use flow **Id** instead of flow **Name** to trigger another flow.
+* **Retry errors** - (optional, boolean): If checked, the component will retry the request in case of errors, exceptions are HTTP codes less than `500` or equal `504`.

 #### Input Metadata

+* If `Lookup by id` is unchecked:
-* **Flow Name to Call** (String Enum, required): A single flow from a list of flows that have the "Flow Linking Component" as the trigger within the current workspace.
+    * **Flow Name to Call** (String Enum, required): A single flow name from a list of flows that have the "Flow Linking Component" as the trigger within the current workspace.
+If the number of matching flows is not exactly 1, then an error will be thrown.

+* If `Lookup by id` is checked:
+    * **Flow Id to Call** (String Enum, required): A single flow id from a list of flows that have the "Flow Linking Component" as the trigger within the current workspace.

-    >**Note:** `Enum` is only available if flows amount < 100.
-In other cases input the name by yourself.
+> **Note:** Enum is only available if the number of the flows is less than 100.
+Otherwise, manually specify the name or ID of the flow.

 * **Data to transfer** (Object, required): JSON object containing data to send into the next flow.